microsoft/DynamicProto-JS/README.md

 So whether creating a new class or extending some other class/code, your resulting code, can be successfully extended via TypeScript or JavaScript.

+> ES3 / IE8 support has been removed from Version 2.x.
+>
+> if you need to retain ES3 / IE8 support then you will need to use one of the 1.x versions which is now maintained on the old [master branch](https://github.com/microsoft/DynamicProto-JS/tree/master)

+The version 2.x is maintained on the default [main branch](https://github.com/microsoft/DynamicProto-JS/tree/main)

 ## Documentation

 [Github Documentation](https://microsoft.github.io/DynamicProto-JS/) includes [typedoc API references](https://microsoft.github.io/DynamicProto-JS/typedoc/index.html).